 The best practice to keep our children safe is to take the appropriate measures to reduce exposure.

-The Environmental Health Trust recommends a number of best practices that can be adopted in schools globally, namely:
+The Environmental Health Trust (EHT) recommends a number of best practices that schools worldwide can adopt.
+They’re as follows:

 - A corded phone should be available in every classroom and dorm

-- Laptops and computers should be connected via ethernet cable instead of wireless internet
+- Laptops and computers should be connected via an ethernet cable instead of wireless internet

 - Computer peripherals should be wired (no wireless mice, keyboards, headsets, etc.)

-- Schools should implement a cell phones off policy, applicable in classrooms, hallways and playgrounds
+- Schools should implement a cell phone off policy, applicable in classrooms, hallways, and playgrounds

 - There should be no cell towers mounted on or near school property